ph142-ucb/sp20/syllabus.md

 - **Final Exam:** 25%
 - **Extra Credit _*(optional)*_**: up to 2 points on total grade

-S/U (satisfactory/unsatisfactory) grading is permitted for this course.
+P/NP grading is permitted for this course.
 There are no differences in the course requirements or the grading for students who choose this option.
-“S” will appear on transcripts for grades of “B-” or above.
+B- is a passing grade.

 ### In-class participation